cjthezander/Online_OMR_PracticeSheet/README.md

 1. Clone this repository
 2. Open `index.html` in your web browser
-3. Upload an OMR sheet image to get started

-## Usage

-1. **Login**: Use the authentication system to access the application
-2. **Upload**: Select an OMR answer sheet image
-3. **Process**: The application will automatically detect and grade answers
-4. **Review**: View results and scores

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the (LICENSE) file for details.

 ## Contributing